Division of Archives & Records Service

 Home / Records Management / Records Officer Data

-This class introduces participants to the eight basic steps of records management.
+This class introduces participants on how to gain physical and intellectual control of their agency's records.
 Participants will learn how to conduct a successful records inventory, identify retention schedules, schedule records series, and transfer records to an official State repository.
-Participants will also learn about legal responsibilities for keeping records and how to identify strengths and weaknesses of a records management program.
-Class will include hands-on, group activities to reinforce principles discussed.
+This class includes hands-on, group activities to reinforce principles discussed.

 This training is for State employees on the Gmail system.
 The importance of managing electronic records with an emphasis on using Gmail to manage electronic email according to approved retention schedules and internal policies will be discussed.
 State employees at any level will benefit from this training.